nickdellaquilo/Apartment-Regression/project-writeup.md

 ## Data

-~3,300 listings scraped from StreetEasy, removing observations with null target and independent variables reduced this to ~3,000. ~50 features, 3 (4 if including time since listed) are numerical, rest are categorical.
-The numerical features are the number of rooms, bedrooms, bathrooms, and the number of days the listing has been available.
+The initial dataset consists of 3,568 listings scraped from StreetEasy.
+This includes numerical features describing the number of rooms, bedrooms, and bathrooms that an apartment has, as well as how long it has been listed for.
+Removing rows with null values in these numerical feature columns reduced the dataset to 2,839 listings.
+Further cleaning consisted of removing outliers (i.e. rows where either the target variable or one of the numerical features was more than 3 standard deviations away from the mean); this reduced to data set to 2,758 rows.
 Categorical variables include amenities listed, the most common being *(list 5 most common here)*.
-Many of these features could be combined as they represent a similar feature, but are just worded differently.
+Several of these columns could be removed as they were present very few times- others would later be nullified by a Lasso regression model.

 ## Algorithms

 ~3,000 observations, split into 80/20 train vs. holdout, calculate scores with 5-fold cross validation on training portion,

+Models:

+* Simple linear regression
+* Polynomial regression
+* Lasso regression
+*

+Results for 5-fold CV scores:

+Results for holdout data

 ## Tools

+#### Web scraping:
+* Selenium
+* BeautifulSoup
+* Pandas

+#### Regression:
+* Numpy
+* SciKitLearn

+#### Visualization:
+* Matplotlib
+* Seaborn

 ## Communication